The VICE Guide to Los Angeles

 Like most mainstream “gayborhoods,” West Hollywood is a black hole of awfulness that should be avoided at all costs.
 If you do have to go there, Gold Coast and Fubar are the least offensive.
 Also, anything owned by Lisa Vanderpump is funny to take out-of-town friends to.

 Further to the east, there’s a little gay area on the edge of Silver Lake that has good spots like Faultline, Akbar, and the Eagle.
-If you like having sex with members of the same sex and end up downtown, you’re pretty much limited to New Jalisco.
-Which is fine because New Jalisco is great.
+If you like having sex with members of the same sex and end up downtown, New Jalisco and Precinct are both great.

 ART

-Note: Update: A listing has been removed from this post due to unreliable information about the venue.